gopikarmakar/ChitChat/README.md

 # ChitChat
-A Wifi Aware (NAN) Based Chat Application
+A Wifi Aware (NAN) Based Chat Application.
+Through which you can share stuff even w/o internet.